 HU continues to impose strict conditions on the permanent residence of TCN's, so financial support for those who come to HU to work and their family members is generally not necessary.
 However, their social integration should be facilitated.
 The social integration of TCN's can best be facilitated at local, municipal level.
-HU does not have a comprehensive integration strategy but HU-P will support the development and implementation of local/regional integration and Inclusion 2021-2027.
-The capacities of municipalities affected by legal migration, e.g. major investment sites, university towns, etc., should be developed through the development and implement and implement and implement and implement and implement and implement and implementation of local region investment sites, university towns, etc., should be developed through the development and implementation of local programs to ensure the smooth coexistence of TCN's residing in the municipality with the host society.
+HU does not have a comprehensive integration strategy but HU-P will support the development and implementation of local/regional integration strategies.
+These strategies will contain binding elements that are part of the Action Plan on Integration and Inclusion 2021-2027.
+The capacities of municipalities affected by legal migration, e.g. major investment sites, university towns, etc., should be developed through the development and implementation of local programs to ensure the smooth coexistence of TCN's residing in the municipality with the host society.